 Imagine the precedent this sets for states having jurisdiction over what happens in another state.
 As a resident of one state, I have to follow the laws of my home state even when I’m not there?
 My state government can follow me around to other states and monitor my behavior to ensure I’m following its rules.
 This is absurd.

 Louisiana already has a “trigger law,” in place since 2006, that makes abortion illegal from the time of fertilization and implantation, except in cases of endangerment to the mother.
-A “trigger law” as it relates to abortion is simply a law that is currently unconstitutional under Roe vs. Wade and related legal precedents but that would immediately (or nearly immediately) go into effect if and when such precedents are overturned.
+A “trigger law” as it relates to abortion is simply a law that was unconstitutional under Roe vs. Wade and related legal precedents but that would immediately (or nearly immediately) go into effect if and when such precedents were overturned.

-The amendment to the law specifically changes the definition of an unborn child from “the moment of fertilization and implantation” to “the moment of fertilization.”
-That means that IVF could be illegal.
+Louisiana chose to pass further legislation that makes the law even more restrictive.
+The amendment to the law specifically changed the definition of an unborn child from “the moment of fertilization and implantation” to “the moment of fertilization.”
+Here is the law.
+This means that IVF could be illegal.

 While the legislator who drafted the bill said this was not the intent of the change, intent doesn’t matter if the language doesn’t change.
 And why in the world would they move to change this language in the first place?
 What is the point of removing the words “and implantation” if they’re not seeking to slowly continue to further assault women’s reproductive rights?

 A Republican candidate running for US Senate wants to overturn Griswold, a Supreme Court case that prevents states from banning birth control (condoms, birth control pills, IUDs, etc…).
 This isn’t even about abortion.
 Why in the world would you overturn such a case?
 Under what circumstances should we ever BAN birth control?!